Language: EN

 • stringSendEmail()

 The methods are the actions or behaviors that a class can perform.
 These can be functions that return a value or procedures that do not return anything.
-Methods allow us to modularize code and divide tasks into smaller, manageable parts.
+Methods allow us to modularize code and break tasks into smaller, manageable parts.

 Basic Example